zamerman/beginner-projects/README.md

 Almost all projects can be completed in any language, but some were specifically written to be completed with Python.

 Remember, if you don't know how to do something, Google is your friend.

+### Gitter Community
+Feel free to join us on our [Gitter channel](https://gitter.im/beginner-projects/Lobby) where we can code together, chat, and get help on just about anything.

 ## Project List
 *Projects are somewhat ordered by increasing difficulty.*